-Succession planning, taking into account Group strategy, BBBEE requirements and future retirements from the Board, has been ongoing.
+Succession planning, taking into account Group strategy, BBBEE requirements and future retirements of the Board, has been ongoing.
 The committee takes cognisance of the importance of institutional knowledge to the Board and the need to balance this with introducing new capacity.
-Three new members of the Board were sourced through recommendations received from the non-executive directors.